storres20/bio-data-nextjs/README.md

-# TEMPHU Frontend Application
+# MHUTEMP Frontend Application

-This is the frontend application of the **TEMPHU** project, providing a real-time dashboard and historical data view for temperature and humidity monitoring.
+This is the frontend application of the **MHUTEMP** project, providing a real-time dashboard and historical data view for temperature and humidity monitoring.

 ## 🚀 Features